onivim/oni2/docs/docs/getting-started/why-onivim.md

 ## Principles

 Onivim 2 is our ideal code editor - in our vision, the fastest way to go from thought to code.
+We're building it with the following principles in mind:

 ### Performant